v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 </details>

 # Creating a new processor
-Creating a new processor is simply an instance of creating a new instance of an AOT processor or using one the in process methods` Fluxtion.interpret` or `Fluxtion.compile`.
+Fluxtion provides several strategies for creating an event processor instance that you will use in your application:
+* Generate in process
+* Use an AOT processor as POJO
+* Factory method on an event processor instance
+* Instance per partitioned event stream

+Once you have created an instance you can use it as any normal java class.
+For information about generating an event processor see [build event processor section](generating) for further details

+## Create an instance
+Creating a new processor in process by calling one of the Fluxtion methods` Fluxtion.interpret` or `Fluxtion.compile`, or by using an AOT generated processor.
+An AOT processor is a normal java class that has a constructor, use it as a POJO in your application.

+### Code sample
+{: .no_toc }

+{% highlight java %}

+public class VanillaCreateEventProcessor {
+    public static void main(String[] args) {
+        //IN PROCESS CREATION
+        var processor = Fluxtion.interpret(new VanillaAotBuilder()::buildGraph);
+        processor.init();
+        processor.onEvent("hello world - in process");

+        //AOT USE AS POJO
+        processor = new VanillaProcessor();
+        processor.init();
+        processor.onEvent("hello world - AOT");
+    }

+    //THE BUILDER IS CALLED AS PART OF THE MAVEN BUILD TO GENERATE AOT PROCESSOR public static class VanillaAotBuilder implements FluxtionGraphBuilder{
+        @Override
+        public void buildGraph(EventProcessorConfig eventProcessorConfig) {
+            DataFlow.subscribe(String.class)
+                    .console("received -> {}");
+        }

+        @Override
+        public void configureGeneration(FluxtionCompilerConfig compilerConfig) {
+            compilerConfig.setClassName("VanillaProcessor");
+            compilerConfig.setPackageName("com.fluxtion.example.reference.integration.genoutput");
+        }
+    }
+}

+{% endhighlight %}

+### Sample log
+{: .no_toc }

+{% highlight console %}
+received -> hello world - in process received -> hello world - AOT
+{% endhighlight %}

 ## Factory method
 An event processor instance provides a factory method that creates new instances of the same event processor class.
 This can be useful when a multiple instances of the same processor are required but each with different state.
-Event streams are sometimes partitioned, each instance of the event processor can be bound to that partitioned stream.
+Applications sometimes partition an event streams, each instance of the event processor can be bound to that partitioned stream.

 ### Code sample
 {: .no_toc }